How to install a certificate in Exchange Server? It's important to secure the Exchange Server…

 Conclusion

-In this article, you learned why a certificate warning is showing up in Outlook.
+You learned why a certificate warning appears in Outlook.
 It happens during or after a new Exchange Server installation.
 The next time you install an Exchange Server, you can prevent the certificate warning from popping up in Outlook by configuring the autodiscover URL immediately after installation.

 Did you enjoy this article?
 You may also like Remove certificate in Exchange Server.
 Don’t forget to follow us and share this article.